substratusai/runbooks/docs/proposals/operator-managed-infra.md

 ### Implementation details
 * Object storage: Create bucket if the configured bucket does not exist
 * Image Registry: Create registry if the configured registry does not exist
-* Create K8s Service Accounts automatically in each namespace where Substratus is used and annotate the K8s Service Account with the correct GCP Service Account.
+* New sub reconciler for namespace: Create K8s Service Accounts automatically in each namespace where Substratus is used and annotate the K8s Service Account with the correct GCP Service Account.
 Ensure that following gets called when a new Service Account is provisioned in a new namespace:
   ```